 Soil, Sunlight and Water Recommendations for Hot Peppers

 The hot pepper plant prefers loose, well-draining, slightly acidic soil with a pH between 6.0 and 6.8, and other than that, it isn't particularly fussy.
-To ensure it gets the nutrients it needs, you should mix in some well-rotted compost or worm castings before planting.
+To ensure it gets some of the nutrients it needs, you should mix some well-rotted compost or worm castings into the soil before planting.
+Apply fertilizer at soil-test recommendations to make sure your pepper plants grow and bear fruits to their potential.

 The young seedlings need to be watered regularly until they show new leaves, at which point you can reduce watering to twice a week or whenever the soil feels dry.
 The plants need to be in full sun and will benefit from an application of straw or some other organic mulch to help the soil retain moisture.
-When spreading mulch, keep it an inch or two away from the plant stems to allow the roots to breathe.
+When spreading mulch, keep it an inch or two away from the plant stems to discourage fungal rots and other insect and disease problems.

 How to Propagate Hot Peppers

-The only way to propagate hot peppers is by seed.
+The most common way to propagate hot peppers is by seed, although experienced gardeners may also root stem cuttings.
 You can purchase hot pepper seeds online or from your local garden center, but you can also obtain them from the peppers.
 They don't contain any capsaicin themselves, but the fibers holding them to the seed pod contain the highest concentration of this irritant in the entire pepper, so be careful when extracting them.
 Avoid prolonged contact, wash your hands and never, ever rub your eyes after handling peppers.

 How to Winterize Hot Peppers